kimchirice/codecademy/bootstrap/composition_II_in_Red/readme.md

 0/4 Complete
 Mark the tasks as complete by checking them off
 Hints along the way

-[] 1.What about the ordering?
+[ ] 1.What about the ordering?

 Stuck?
 Get a hint

 [ ] 2.Thinking about the layout?

 Stuck?
 Get a hint

-[ ]3.More complex layouts?
+[ ] 3.More complex layouts?

 Stuck?
 Get a hint

 Extra
-[] 4.If you want some additional challenges:
+[ ] 4.If you want some additional challenges:

 change up the painting layout entirely. render the painting differently based on screen size (use breakpoints).